 Chair, Certification Steering Committee - Sallie Foley, LMSW, CSE, DST, CSES, CSTS

-Sallie Foley, LMSW, is an AASECT certified sex therapist, sexuality educator, and supervisor.
+Sallie Foley is an AASECT Certified Sex Therapist (CST), Sexuality Educator (CSE) and Sex Therapist Supervisor (CSTS).
 She is honored to be Certification Chair for AASECT.
-Sallie has been a member of AASECT since the 1980’s, has presented papers and led supervision workshops at AAECT, served on the sex therapy certification committee, and served as Director for Communications on the Board.
-She has been the director of University of Michigan Sexual Health Certificate Program since 2009 and is the former director of the University of Michigan center for sexual health (1998-2010).
-She has served on the editorial board of the American Journal of Sexuality Education and reviews manuscripts for the International Journal of Gynecology and Obstetrics and other publications..
-Her research and teaching interests include impact of chronic illness on sexual health concerns, HIV/AIDS reduction strategies, and teaching health care providers about sexual health.
+Sallie has been a member of AASECT since the 1980’s, has presented papers and led supervision workshops for AASECT, served on the Sex therapist Certification Committee and served as Director for Communications on the Board.
+She has been Director of University of Michigan Sexual Health Certificate Program since 2009 and is the former Director of the University of Michigan Center for Sexual Health (1998 - 2010).
+She has served on the Editorial Board of the American Journal of Sexuality Education and reviews manuscripts for the International Journal of Gynecology and Obstetrics and other publications..
+Her research and teaching interests include impact of chronic illness on sexual health concerns, HIV/AIDS reduction strategies and teaching health care providers about sexual health.

 Sallie may be reached at email@example.com.